gitlabhq/gitlab-runner/docs/development/README.md

 The Runner codebase makes a distinction between [unit](https://en.wikipedia.org/wiki/Unit_testing) and [integration tests](https://en.wikipedia.org/wiki/Integration_testing) in the following way:

-- unit test files have a suffix of `_test.go`, and contain the following build directive in the header:
+- Unit test files have a suffix of `_test.go` and contain the following build directive in the header:

     ```golang
     // +build !integration

     ```

-- integration test files have a suffix of `_integration_test.go`, and contain the following build directive in the header:
+- Integration test files have a suffix of `_integration_test.go` and contain the following build directive in the header:

     ```golang
     // +build integration